mmorri22/cse30321/cse30321-syllabus.md

 ### Lecture Notes and Course Schedule

-The Lecture Notes and Course Schedule for the Fall 2023 semester may be found on the Canvas page at https://canvas.nd.edu/courses/74671/pages/lecture-notes-and-schedule.
+The Lecture Notes and Course Schedule for the Spring 2024 semester may be found on the Canvas page at [[text](https://canvas.nd.edu/courses/82217/pages/lecture-notes-and-schedule)](https://canvas.nd.edu/courses/82217/pages/lecture-notes-and-schedule).
 This schedule includes all the reading assignments, in-class coding opportunities, and assignment descriptions and due dates.

 > <b>Note</b>: All slides and solutions to in-class coding opportunities will be posted <i>after</i> the lecture.